prestontw/bazel-rust-guided-experiment/src/stage-1.md

 for generating bazel targets for external dependencies.
 We want this eventually, let's see if it's a good starting point for our first `BUILD` file!

-> :eyes: There are other options for working with dependencies, such as
+> 👀 There are other options for working with dependencies, such as
 > [`cargo-raze`](https://github.com/google/cargo-raze).
 > I went with `crate_universe` because I heard rumors that `cargo-raze` (or its functionality)
 > was being merged into the main `rules_rust` rule set.